 - graduated in the top ten of 400+.

 I attended both City College of New York (CCNY) and Long Island University.
-I did not graduate from either of team.
+I did not graduate from either of the team.

 My family life

 In July of 1994, I met Deidre Faude, after 2 years of dating we tied the knot.
-Our wedding was happiest moment of my life… that was until I had my first child Joseph (JJ) and my second Emily.
-Having kids and watching them grow up and being active in their life and keeping Dee happy is what I live for.
+Our wedding was the happiest moment of my life… that was until I had my first child Joseph (JJ) and my second Emily.
+Having kids and watching them grow up and being active in their lives and keeping Dee happy is what I live for.
 Which leads me to my first life motto… I work to live, I don’t live to work.

 My career in technology

 I attended college to become a High School Math teacher.
 Unfortunately, attending college and working full time both turned me off from the “education” system and turned me on to making money.
-My first job in technology was working as Sales Person in a local Radio Shack.
+My first job in technology was working as a Sales Person in a local Radio Shack.
 I then moved on to a manager position in an inventory company named RGIS.
 My first exposure to a technology job was when I worked for a store called ComputerWorld, which was a store that sold computers and software.
 One day a customer walked in and asked if I knew anyone that could write them some software for their real estate company.
-I said, that I could even though I knew nothing about programming at the time. 🙂
+I said, that I could even though I knew nothing about programming at the time.